About Lynne

 Lynne lives in Washington, DC with her husband, Stanley Cloud, with whom she co-authored two books.

-For more on Empress sign up for the newsletter
+For more on The Sisterhood sign up for the newsletter